Panasonic FZ330 vs Zeiss ZX1

 - More prestigious: Has the Zeiss luxury appeal, which ensures a high resale value.

-If the count of relative strengths (bullet points above) is taken as a measure, the ZX1 comes out slightly ahead of the FZ330 (14 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (14 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic FZ330 and the Zeiss ZX1 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.